Bonus Built Fords |

 |

 ![]() New lower racks.
-I wanted
+I

-lower racks for better visibility out the back and so they would not
+wanted lower racks for better visibility out the back

-have to be removed to display items in the back
+and so they would not have to be removed to display

 |

-![]() Barrel Nuts make for a nice
+![]() Barrel Nuts make for a

-finished look.
-Planned to stain the racks black after they aged a year
+nice finished look.
+Planned to stain the racks black

-but a sample I tried just did do it for me.
+after they aged a year but a sample I tried just did

 |

-![]() As you can see, a year later I
+![]() As you can see, a year

-black.
-Also flipped the tires to black wall.
+instead of black.
+Also flipped the tires

 |

-![]() My intent with a dark stain was to
+![]() My intent with a dark

-have the rack blend into the total look of the truck instead of saying
+stain was to have the rack blend into the total look

-look at me.
-I had custom stain mixed at a Lowe's paint department.
+custom stain mixed at a Lowe's paint department.

 |